An7h0ny1/An7h0ny1/README.md

 ## 🌟 Highlighted Projects:
 <ul>
-  <li>Personal agenda: I developed a personal agenda to manage tasks, as well as add contacts.
+  <li>Personal agenda <em>(still in development)</em>: I developed a personal agenda to manage tasks, as well as add contacts.
 I used Python and Django as backend and MySQL as database.</il>

-  <li>Automatic text summarization: I created an app that allows for efficient automatic text summarization, utilizing an extraction-based approach, for which I employed a technology called Summy and implemented it in Django.</li>
+  <li>Automatic text summarization: I created an app that allows for efficient automatic text summarization, utilizing an extraction-based approach, for which I employed a technology called Sumy and implemented it in Django.</li>

   - https://github.com/An7h0ny1/Summary-text.git